On cusp of Biden speech, a state of disunity, funk and peril

 “Inaugural addresses sometimes do have an impact because they are big picture, far horizon speeches,” said political scientist Cal Jillson of Southern Methodist University.
 “State of the Unions rarely do because they tend to be listy rather than thematic.”

-Biden comes to Congress with some missions actually accomplished, like his historic infrastructure package, as well big dreams deferred.
+Biden comes to Congress with some missions actually accomplished, such as his infrastructure package, as well big dreams deferred.

 He still wants to “Build Back Better.”
 In the funk of these times, Americans just seem to want someone to wake them up when it’s all over.